 Courses, seminars, retreats and spiritual guidance help students develop disciplines for growing in faith.
 These resources nurture awareness of God's presence and give guidance in to the ministry and mission experience of the student.

-Spiritual retreats focusing on disciplines for spiritual life, different ways of praying and new avenues for experiencing God at work.
+Spiritual retreats focus on disciplines for spiritual life, different ways of praying and new avenues for experiencing God at work.
 Several retreats are offered each semester and are coordinated by the campus pastor.

 The Pilgrim’s Way